 S.B.
 296: Prevents punishing some defendants with punitive damages for their intentional or malicious conduct.
 Removing the fear of punitive damages will remove the motivation for producing safe products when the products are profitable (e.g., Ford Pinto, many prescription medications, etc.).

 We Stand for You

-We here at Bertoldo, Baker, Carter & Smith, like many other consumer advocate firms, try our hardest to carry your voice to Carson City, but often that voice goes unheard due to the perceived bias of the messenger, as well as the motivation to appease constituents.
+We here at Bertoldo, Baker, Carter, Smith & Cullen, like many other consumer advocate firms, try our hardest to carry your voice to Carson City, but often that voice goes unheard due to the perceived bias of the messenger, as well as the motivation to appease constituents.
 You need to make your voices heard.
 It will soon be too late.
 The law needs to protect our rights, not remove them.
 Government has chosen to push laws that protect big business at the expense of hurting their fellow citizens of ALL parties.
 Every law they pass with affect themselves and their friends and family regardless of political affiliation.
 Helping the big guy is counterproductive when the little guy is you.

 It’s ironic that many of those tasked with making the laws would consider holding others above the law.
 When the crap hits the fan, it won’t be just some trial attorney rhetoric.
 Let’s hope it’s not over.
 There are some good people representing Nevada.
 Let’s hope they will choose to fight City Hall.